 If you have a vulnerability scanner such as Nessus®, Rapid7® or Qualys® - SEM can parse event logs from these sources to alert on detected vulnerabilities and correlate activity.
 SolarWinds Network Configuration Manager can help to identify risks to network security and reliability by detecting potential vulnerabilities in Cisco ASA® and IOS®-based devices via integration with the National Vulnerability Database.
 You can even update the firmware on a range of network devices to remediate known vulnerabilities.

-Looking at network vulnerabilities, SolarWinds NCM can help with detection of network device firmware vulnerabilities via integration with the National Vulnerability Database.
-This integration allows you to access the most current CVEs to identify vulnerabilities on your Cisco devices.
+Looking at network vulnerabilities, SolarWinds NCM can help protect your network from malware.
+Take the hassle out of vulnerability detection using NCM's integration with the National Vulnerability Database and access to the most current CVEs to identify vulnerabilities in your network.

 CIS Control 4: Controlled Use of Administrative Privileges